daveschudel/Fedora-KDE/README.md

 Check out https://develop.kde.org/develop for a good introduction to KDE/Qt development.

-If you're interested in working it check out the Fedora KDE SIG at [https://fedoraproject.org/wiki/SIGs/KDE](https://fedoraproject.org/wiki/SIGs/KDE)<br><br>
+If you're interested in working on it check out the Fedora KDE SIG at [https://fedoraproject.org/wiki/SIGs/KDE](https://fedoraproject.org/wiki/SIGs/KDE)<br><br>

 # 14) Ham Radio